koder77/l1vm/libjit/README.md

 L1VM jit-library README
 =======================
-In this directory is the L1VM JIT-compiler library.
+In this directory is the L1VM JIT-compiler library for X86-64.

 In the L1VM JIT-compiler version are the following opcodes included: